-You must meet the following requirements before submitting your application:
+You must meet the following requirements before submitting your application for expungement:

-Wait five years after your conviction or the completion of your sentence before being considered.
+- You must wait for 5 years after your conviction, discharge from parole or probation, or the completion of your jail sentence before you can be considered.

-- Not have more than 1 felony and not more than 2 misdemeanor convictions on your record before petitioning the court.
+- You must not have more than 1 felony and not more than 2 misdemeanor convictions on your record before petitioning the court.

 Under state law most felonies can be expunged as long as they are not convictions related to the following offenses: